wechaty/docusaurus/jekyll/_posts/2021-10-20-wechaty-tutorials-final-blog.md

 ## Abstract

-Our main goal was to improve the Wechaty Tutorials documentation and make it easier to follow for the beginner users of Wechaty.
+Our main goal was to improve the Wechaty Tutorials documentation and make it easier to follow for beginner users of Wechaty.
 We have added step by step guide for building each Wechaty bot from scratch and added interactive CodeSandboxes using which users can try out the bot directly from within the documentation page.

-Here's an brief overview about about tasks:
+Here's a brief overview of our tasks:

 - Refactor the overall Tutorials documentation
 - Add / improve the step-by-step instructions